Wrongful conviction of David Camm: Media coverage

 The case has been covered widely in the media.
 In January 2014, Dateline NBC aired a two-hour special entitled Mystery on Lockart Road and the case has been covered three times on 48 Hours on CBS.
 Two books have been written about the case: One Deadly Night was published in 2005, and Searching For Justice in 2013, as well as a chapter in Jane Velez-Mitchell's book Secrets Can Be Murder: The Killer Next Door.

 In 2022 and 2025, Camm's former defense investigator, Gary M. Dunn, a 27-year FBI agent, published two books, respectively: Their Bloody Lies & Persecution of David Camm, Part I, details how two sets of ISP investigators jumped to erroneous and then outright false conclusions, assisted by a faux blood stain expert and supposed crime scene re-constructionist, while being directed by a politicized county prosecutor, Stan Faith.
-The second book, David Camm The Reckoning, Part II, continues with the deep dive into the incompetence and corruption of the "Fresh Eyes" investigators and prosecutors and the second wrongful conviction of Camm; the evidence by the second prosecutor which, when discovered, resulted in the dismissal of that prosecutor; and then the third trial, complete with the prosecutor utilizing the true killer, devil-worshipper Boney, as the state's star witness.
+The second book, David Camm The Reckoning, Part II, continues with the deep dive into the incompetence and corruption of the "Fresh Eyes" investigators and prosecutors and the second wrongful conviction of Camm; the evidence by the second prosecutor which, when discovered, resulted in the dismissal of that prosecutor; and the third trial.